Pub Date: 1993

 She and Gage marry and have their Happily Ever After.

-The best part of the book for me by far is Tara.
+The best part of The Other Woman for me by far is Tara.
 Depending on your point of view, she is blessed–or cursed with a Playboy Playmate’s looks and body.
 Looking like that, however, means that males–I can’t call them men–only view Tara as a sex object.
 She is, however, a woman of depth and character shaped by her life, which we learn about.
 Tara is a very easy heroine to like and root for.

 Although Gage is not the actor in the family–his siblings are and were–he is a player here in three parts.
 In the first part of the book, he is a horn dog.
 During the second, he is Tara’s lover and an angry man.
 In the third part, he finally realizes he truly loves Tara and wants her for his wife and forever love.
 While I understood Gage’s reasons for being a jerk in the first two-thirds of the book, that doesn’t make it okay or him completely likable.
 Beyond Tara, there isn’t a whole lot of depth.